 - Air and Noise Pollution

-- Building, Trading Regulations, Liquor and Public, Nuisance Control
+- o Building, Trading Regulations, Liquor and Public, Nuisance Control

 - Fire Fighting Services

 - Pounds

 - Public Places

 - o Refuse Removal, Refuse Dumps and Solid Waste

-- Street Trading
+- o Street Trading

-- o Street Lighting
+- Street Lighting

 - o Traffic and Parks

-- o Electricity Reticulation
+- Electricity Reticulation

 - Cleansing and Trade Areas

 - o Beaches and Amusement Facilities

-- Billboards and Display of Advertisements in Public Places
+- o Billboards and Display of Advertisements in Public Places

 - o Cemeteries, Funeral Parlours and Crematoria

-- Licensing, Facilities for Accommodation, Care and Burial of Animals
+- o Licensing, Facilities for Accommodation, Care and Burial of Animals

 - Fencing and Fences

 - Local Amenities

-- Local Tourism
+- o Local Tourism

 - o Municipal Airports

 - Municipal Planning

-- o Municipal Public Transport
+- Municipal Public Transport

 - Storm Water Management

 - Local Sport Facilities

 - Markets Stalls / Trade Areas

-- o Municipal Abattoirs
+- Municipal Abattoirs

 - Municipal Parks and Recreation

-7.20 Municipal Transformation
+7.21 Municipal Transformation

-7.20.1 Employment Equity Plan
+7.21.1 Employment Equity Plan

-uMhlathuze Municipality has an Employment Equity Plan adopted by Council on 27 March 2024 and will be in implementation until the YEAR 2028 (attached as an annexure to the IDP).
+uMhlathuze Municipality has an Employment Equity Plan adopted by Council it is on its second year of implementation.
 The main objective of the Employment Equity Plan is mainly on achieving transformation and equality in the workplace by promoting equal opportunity and fair treatment in the employment through the elimination of unfair discrimination, through the EEP Council further commits itself to implement affirmative action measures to redress the historical disadvantages in employment as a result of the apartheid legacy which restricted members of the designated groups from entry to employment, advancement or development of such.

-The number and levels of employees from designated and non-designated groups (as at February 2024) is provided in the following table:
+The number and levels of employees from designated and non-designated groups (as at February 2025) is provided in the following table: